The Angel, Hayes

 The Angel is a Grade II listed public house at 697 Uxbridge Road, Hayes, Middlesex, UB4 8HX.

 It was built in 1926, and designed by Nowell Parr for Fuller's Brewery.

 It was Grade II listed in 2015 by Historic England.

+It closed towards the end of 2018 and was sold soon after to the Hayes Muslim Centre, who purchased it with the intention of turning it into a place of prayer and education but failed to get their ideas past the planning stage.

+It has since been put up for sale again - in April 2024 - and is currently on the AG&G Commercial Property and Rightmove websites.